Daymortel/Daymortel/README.md

-## Hi, Nice to meet you.
+## Hi, I'm Dylan.

-Welcome to my profil !
+Welcome to my profil !\n
-I'm Dylan, student developper from the Bretagne, in France.
+I'm student developper to will be Full-Stack from the Bretagne, in France.

 ### Skills